wh33ler/QNet_Pong/README.md

 * reduced batch size to 32 for performance reasons
 * Reduced Explore and Observation range
 * Fixed saving and reloading from checkpoints
+* uploaded checkpoints and a model_mode to see the result

 ## Results
 After around 700k Time Steps the agent plays a near perfect game and even found some bugs of the PONG implementation to exploit.
 First I thought it was just not good enough until I saw that it was just a way of receiving more points by moving the paddle a certain way.
 Really hard to expoit by hand.... but see by yourself.
 It is kind of eye opening what a learning machine is capebale of.